Abhishek Pallava

-Abhishek Pallava (born 2 September 1982) is an IPS officer of the 2013 batch, from the Chhattisgarh cadre, and is the Superintendent of Police of Kabirdham district of Chhattisgarh.
+Abhishek Pallava (born 2 September 1982) is an Indian Police Service officer of the 2013 batch, from the Chhattisgarh cadre, who is currently serving as the Superintendent of Police of Kabirdham, Chhattisgarh.

-He has been working in the field of policing for last ten years, after quitting his medical practice.

 Early life

 Abhishek Pallava was born to Mr. Rishi Kumar and Mrs. Asha Devi in Begusarai.
-He joined the Indian Police Service, in 2013, through the Civil Service Examination.
+He joined the Indian Police Service, in 2013, through the UPSC Civil Service Examination, 2012.